prodevmentor/blog/_posts/01-11-18-Redux_Demystified.md

 layout: post
 title:  "Redux Demystified"
 date:   2018-01-11
-categories: react javascript es6 redux
+categories: react javascript es6 Redux
 ---

-Today we're going to dive into a technical topic, how Redux works and how you can use it work with the application data within your React app.
+Today we're going to look at Redux.
+Redux is a popular tool to use with React.
+We're going to explore the topic and talk about why you should consider using it.

 # What is Redux?

 Redux is all about state (data) management.
 It takes the place of doing a traditional MVC approach where data is stored in instances of models and replaces that data storage with a global storage location.
-Typically stored on Window or top, it can exist in local storage.
+Typically stored on Window or top.
+The data can be stored in local storage or in a cookie.

 # Why Redux?